AkiraJkr/Birth-by-Sleep-HD-ReMix/readme.md

 # Extras

-<b>Extra Compatibility with the non-Final Mix version in the Optional folder, please CHECK there before you play in that version.
+<b>Extra Compatibility with the non-Final Mix version in the Optional folder, please CHECK there before you play in that version.</b>

 <b>Button swaps are avaiable in the Optional folder.</b>